LakshanMartin/OOSE/Assignments/Assignment2/MarsRover/README.md

    `/MarsRover/UML_Diagram.pdf`

-3. A document containing my responses to the marking criteria can be found in the root directors
+3. A document containing my responses to the marking criteria can be found in the root directory

    `/MarsRover/criteria.md`

-4. PDF versions of the following documents have been created in the event that reading Markdown documents are not suitable:
+4. PDF versions of the following documents have been created in the event that reading Markdown documents is not suitable:

    - README.md
    - criteria.md